Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 since it does not implement io.takamaka.code.lang.Storage
 ```

-The `@tool create` command requires to specify who pays for the object creation
+The `moka create` command requires to specify who pays for the object creation
 (our account), then the fully-qualified name of the class that we want to instantiate
 (`io.takamaka.family.Person`) followed by the actual arguments passed to its constructor.
 The classpath refers to the jar that we have installed previously.
-The `@tool create` command
+The `moka create` command
 asks for the password of the payer account and
 checks if we really want to proceed (and pay).
 Then it ends up in failure
 (`TransactionException`).
 Note that